Cystitis: a common sign of stress in cats

 - Urinating outside of the litter box

-If your furry friend is showing any of these symptoms it’s advisable to call your local vet for advice.
-Do not leave ignore it in the hope that it will fix itself.
+If your furry friend is showing any of these symptoms, call your vet for advice.
+Please do not ignore the behaviour in the hope that it will fix itself.

 Can cat cystitis be prevented?

-Although there is no direct cause, it’s extremely important that your cat eats a good PH balanced diet and drinks plenty of water.
-If your cat currently has a dry food diet, try balancing it out with some wet food too.
-If your cat is not already used to it, try to get your cat used to a few spoonfuls of water added to their wet food for extra hydration or treat them to a ‘soups’ of tuna or chicken in plenty of water (without salt).
-Don’t forget to make sure your cat sitter knows to do this while you’re away 😉
+Although there is no direct cause, it’s essential that your cat eats a healthy PH balanced diet and drinks plenty of water.
+If your cat currently eats only dry food, try balancing it out with some wet food.
+You can also add a few spoonfuls of water to their wet food for extra hydration, or treat them to ‘soups’ of tuna or chicken in plenty of water (without salt).
+Make sure to brief your cat sitter on any of these dietary requirements if you’re going away.

-And for those warm summer days, here are some useful tops on how to keep your kitty extra hydrated and cool =^.^=
+For warm summer days, here are some useful tips on how to keep your kitty hydrated and cool! =^.^=

-PLEASE NOTE :: Once cats have developed cystitis, they are very prone to having further bouts of it in the future.
+PLEASE NOTE: Once cats have developed cystitis, they are very prone to having further bouts of it in the future.
 So please stay alert and make sure your cat sitter is aware of any previous conditions.
 Leave your vet’s details with your sitter, as well as the location of your cat carrier.